Durham Climate and Weather

-The climate of North East England is heavily influenced by The North Sea, which keeps us relatively warm in winter and cooler in summer.
+The climate and weather of Durham in North East England is heavily influenced by The North Sea, which keeps us relatively warm in winter and cooler in summer.
 Lying to the east of the Pennines, Durham lies within the rain shadow, and normal yearly totals of rain are in the region of 650 mm.
-Typical extremes of temperature are -6 degC to 27 degC.
-The area is also sheltered from the worst of the winter gales, although conditions can sometimes be very gusty in lee of the Pennines.
+Typical annual extremes of temperature are -6 degC to 27 degC.
+The area is also sheltered from the worst of the winter gales, although conditions can sometimes be very gusty in the lee of the Pennines.

 By July and August we can expect temperatures to rise to between 25 and 28 degC on it’s warmest day, although anything higher than that is very rare, indeed 30 degC has only been breached on about 30 days in nearly 170 years in Durham.

 In recent times, autumn has been very mild here, with September usually as warm as June.
 We can experience temps up to 25 degC typically, with no real danger of frost until October.
 However, the autumn is a lot wetter than the spring, with the wettest month having almost double the rainfall on average, but this still amounts to no more than around 70mm in a typical year.

 Winter hadn’t been really cruel to us for a while, with December becoming an extension of November, typically with more worries about gales than snow.
 The only two real ‘winter’ months being January and February, but in more recent times, snow and low temperatures have returned, with the Decembers of 2010 and 2011 reminding us that we can still get severe conditions here, when synoptics are favourable.